valeshan/gulp-build-proj8/README.md

 ```
 gulp
 ```
-This automatically serves and compiles the files onto port `8080`. `Livereload` is listening to changes in `.scss` files located in the `sass` folder.
+This automatically serves and compiles the files onto port `3000`. `Browser-sync` is listening to changes in `.scss` files located in the `sass` folder.

 Then visit:
 ```